Adversarial Risk via Optimal Transport and Optimal Couplings: Introduction

-\paragraph{Structure:} The rest of the paper is structured as follows: In Section~\ref{sec: preliminaries}, we introduce the two types of adversaries: (1) data perturbing and (2) distribution perturbing, and show that the optimal risk in the data perturbing case is lower.
-We also present a simple example to show that the optimal risk and optimal classifier can deviate significantly in the presence of adversaries.
-In Section~\ref{sec: opt risk 01 loss}, we discuss the optimal adversarial risk for binary classification with $0-1$ loss.
+\paragraph{Structure:} The rest of the paper is structured as follows: In Section~\ref{sec: preliminaries}, we introduce the data-perturbing and distribution-perturbing models of adversaries and show that the data-perturbing adversary may be considered to be a special case of the distribution-perturbing adversary.
+We also discuss related work, especially, other related notions of adversaries studied in the literature.
+In Section~\ref{sec: opt risk 01 loss}, we discuss the optimal adversarial risk for binary classification with $0$-$1$ loss.
 We settle Question~\ref{q_1} in this setting by introducing the $D_\epsilon$ optimal transport cost that completely characterizes the optimal risk.
-In Section~\ref{sec: couplings}, we discuss the optimal adversarial classifier for binary classification with $0-1$ loss.
-We present a coupling strategy that achieves the optimal transport cost in special cases of interest.
+In Section~\ref{sec: couplings} we present a coupling strategy that achieves the optimal transport cost in special cases of interest in the univariate case.
 Using this coupling, we obtain the optimal adversarial classifier, thus settling Question~\ref{q_2} for these special cases.
 In Section~\ref{sec: opt risk gen loss}, we discuss the optimal risk for general loss functions and present our bounds on the optimal adversarial risk.
 In Section~\ref{sec: opt classifier}, we discuss optimal classifiers for general loss functions and present our deviation bounds on the optimal adversarial classifier.
-Finally, in Section~\ref{sec: expts}, we present adversarial risk lower bounds for real world datasets and evaluate our bounds for $0-1$ loss function.
+Finally, in Section~\ref{sec: expts}, we present adversarial risk lower bounds for real world datasets and evaluate our bounds for $0$-$1$ loss function.